-Today, retired General Lloyd Austin is the first black American Secretary of Defense in part due to the barriers broken down by those who served before him.
-The armed services fiercely resisted integration, gender equality, and LGBTQ equality, but over time have grown to value America’s wellspring of diversity as a strategic and operational advantage.
-Under the Trump administration, many military policies supporting transgender inclusion were reversed.
-This reversal thrust the U.S. military, among other institutions, into the ideological tug of war that lies at the heart of present-day polarization in American society.
-This ideological divide is the crux of the public discourse surrounding Critical Race Theory, America’s racist and sexist past, and how we contextualize our history going forward for the betterment of the nation.
-As far as America has come, we still have work to do for Truman’s vision of equality of opportunity to become a reality for all Americans.
-Join this thought-provoking narrative that celebrates brave American military pioneers and challenges us all to continue pushing for a better expression of America.
+Today, retired general Lloyd Austin is the first black American Secretary of Defense in part due to the barriers broken down by men and women who served before him.
+The armed services fiercely resisted integration, gender equality, and LGBTQ equality but over time have grown to value America’s well spring of diversity as a strategic and operational advantage.
+Under the Trump administration many of the military’s policies supporting transgender inclusion were reversed, making the U.S. military one of many institutions caught in the ideological tug of war regarding social change, which is at the heart of the present day American polarization.
+For as far as America has come, we still have work to do for Truman’s vision of equality of opportunity to become a reality for all Americans.
+Join this thought-provoking narrative that celebrates the brave American military pioneers and challenges us all to continue the push for a better expression of America.

 TroyMosley is a retired Army Lieutenant Colonel.
 He is the founder and CEO of Citizens Against Intolerance.

 List of Figures

 Chapter 1: Why This and Black Lives Matter

 Chapter 2: America in 1946: The Events Leading to the Desegregation of the Armed Forces

 Chapter 3: A Brief History of Diversity in America's Armed Forces

 Chapter 4: Minorities in World War II: Sowing the Seeds for the Civil Rights Movement